luka-bacic/wordpress-workflow/README.md

 If you use Git (which you probably should), this file ignores directories and files you don't want to have in your repository.

 #### Workflow files
-- `package.json` - this file contains information about your theme and dependencies for npm
+- `package.json` - this file contains information about your theme and dependencies for npm.
-- `package-lock.json` - describes the exact dependency tree, you never modify this file directly
+- `package-lock.json` - describes the exact dependency tree, you never modify this file directly.
 - `gulpfile.js` - the brain of this repository.
 This makes your development life easier.

 ## Configuration